material-components/material-components-ios/components/TextFields/README.md

 <a alt="Text Fields"><img src="docs/assets/textfields.png" width="375px"></a>

 Text fields allow users to input text into your app.
 They are a direct connection to your users' thoughts and intentions via on-screen, or physical, keyboard.
-The Material Design Text Fields take the familiar element to a new level by adding useful animations, character counts, helper text and error states.
+The Material Design Text Fields take the familiar element to a new level by adding useful animations, character counts, helper text, error states, and styles.
 <!--{: .intro :}-->

 ### Material Design Specifications